Section 8 Project-Based Housing Assistance

 Low-income households earning 80% or less of the area median income (AMI), with 40% of new admissions required to be extremely low-income, defined as at or below 30% of AMI.

-For-profit and nonprofit developers receive Project Based Housing Assistance directly from HUD.
+For-profit and nonprofit developers are eligible to receive Project-Based Housing Assistance.

 Typically 20 years, with the option of pre-paying the mortgage and opting out sooner.